 Enter your TIN in the appropriate box.
-If you are a resident alien and you do not have, and are not eligible to get, an SSN, your TIN is your IRS ITIN.
-Enter it in the entry space for the Social security number.
-If you do not have an ITIN, see How to get a TIN below.
+If you are a resident alien and you do not have and are not eligible to get an SSN, your TIN is your IRS individual taxpayer identification number (ITIN).
+Enter it in the social security number box.
+If you do not have an ITIN, see How to get a TIN below